ivanadokic/ivanadokic.github.io/_posts/2020-05-16-java_srcipt_app_-_book_reviews.markdown

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/JEhCPFfqi2Hy8" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/disney-books-beauty-and-the-beast-belle-JEhCPFfqi2Hy8"></a></p>

-And with all this “new normalcy”, building Book reviews application was not an easy task but i decided to use whatever time I can find to start working on a this project and incorporate many of the new skills I was hoping to learn but this time with limited time due to three kids homescholing.
+And with all this “new normalcy”, building Book reviews application was not an easy task but i decided to use whatever time I can find to start working on this project and incorporate many of the new skills I was hoping to learn but this time with limited time due to three kids homescholing.

 > This required new approaches and mentorship.
+>
 > Thanks to Noah Pryer, CTO at [TEACHABLE ](https://teachable.com/) all-in-one platform that helps you create and sell courses online, and handles everything from web hosting to payment processing, I was able to complete this project and create Book reviews application.
 His extensive professional and academic knowledge was support needed during this period.

 **Project Requirements**